 How do you align your telescope's equatorial wedge when you can't see Polaris and don't have equipment with automatic alignment?
 For a long time I've done this with a compass and a level or their smart-phone equivalents.

-A few weeks ago I found a much better way, using only one app to make both adjustments; illustrated in a Sky & Telescope video on You Tube with Spencer Rackley.
+A few weeks ago I found a much better way, using only a smartphone planetarium application to make both adjustments; illustrated in a Sky & Telescope video on You Tube with Spencer Rackley.
 This technique takes advantage of the large flat surface of an equatorial wedge before the telescope is mounted.
 It's just as easy to do a blind alignment with the celestial pole that's below the horizon.
-The result is that you can stand with your head up and easily see the phone display while you adjust the mount's polar alignment.
+The result is that you can stand with your head up and easily see the phone display while you adjust the mount's polar alignment in both axes from the same display.

 The picture below shows the same process with a Vixen Polarie star tracker camera mount and a pan-tilt head used in place of a wedge.